A reflection on death as prescribed by Philip Kapleau’s The Zen of Living and Dying

 death as having the appearance of an executioner, that is, as though a murder were standing in front of one ready to strike one down.

-A cold breeze that strikes the gut pushing a jelly through and into the viscera.
-Reaching and reaching on down and pressing on the cheap beer ponch.
-A home lost and found.
-A jolt in on the legs.
-An awkward twitch - come and go.
+A cold breeze that strikes the gut pushing jelly through and into the viscera.
+Reaching and reaching on down and pressing on a cheap beer ponch.
+Home lost and found.
+A jolt in the legs.
+An awkward twitch - comes and goes.
 A freezing blue-white that washes the face inside out.
 Linoleum eyes violet shaded.
 They falter.
 The cold sweat blink.
-The commonness and uniqueness of consciousness drip drops forming a puddle in no form.
+The commonness of consciousness drip drops forming a puddle in no form.

-A gentle wild flower bobs in remembrance of compassion realised on some summer courting hill.
+Gentle wild flowers bob in compassion realised on some summer courting hills.
 The town works clockwork beneath us all.
 A church slowly fills.
 Traffic forming on the hill.
 Traffic disappears.
 You take a cloth out to wipe your brow.
 Chewing a tall pice of grass - it’s sweet.
 Something muttered under breath.

 A patch, a spot.
 The horse’s nape.
 Speckled and spotted.
 The undrained water on the road reflecting moonlight.
 The bough gently breaks - no autumn.
 A splish splash.
 Murky water distilled.
 No lotus.
 The man in the moon homeless.
 Hoof beats soft in their protein way.
 They, in themselves, a memory of the driveway framed by rhododendrons.
 Purple in its autonomous haze.

 The wheat harvested.
 The hands rest on the table.
 Both cracked.
 A plate of potatoes steam.
 The steam collects on the ceiling.
 The window gently pushed open.
 A cat sneaks its way in.
 The fork cleaned on a cleaner bottom edge of a shirt once tucked.